Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Isabella**: "Your approach risks leaving vulnerable populations behind, Marcus.
 We need to ensure that technology serves everyone, not just the privileged."

 **Marcus**: "And we need to protect our future.
-If we don't act ethically, we risk everything we've fought for."
+If we don't act decisively, we risk everything we've built.
+But I see your point; we must find a way to include those voices."

 **Isabella**: "But at what cost?
 We can't sacrifice our values for the sake of progress."

 ### Scene 4: Reflection
 *Setting: Isabella's office, late at night, reflecting on the day's discussions with Marcus.*

 **Isabella**: "Sometimes I wonder if my push for ethical AI is too idealistic.
-Can we truly balance innovation with the needs of society?"
+Can we truly balance innovation with the needs of society?
+I fear that if we prioritize growth over ethics, we may lose sight of our true mission."

 ### Identified Gaps
 - **Emotional Depth**: Current dialogues lack emotional stakes, which could enhance the tension between Isabella and Marcus.